-- Permerror: Like the name indicates, there is a permanent error which won’t resolve.
+- Permerror: Like the name indicates, there is a permanent error that won’t resolve.
 This could mean the SPF record isn’t configured properly.

-- Temperror: There was an issue during transit but it’s not related to an error that can’t be fixed during the deployment.
+- Temperror: This means there was an issue during transit, but it’s not related to an error that can’t be fixed during the deployment.
 For instance, there might have been an issue when retrieving information from the DNS.

 These mechanisms allow you to rectify issues in your Sender Policy Framework.
-Without monitoring or knowledge of what your bounce codes mean, you’re leaving the issue unaddressed and your problems will continue.
-There are free resources to help you figure this out, plus Validity provides this data in their Everest platform.
+Without monitoring and knowing what your bounce codes mean, you’re leaving the issue unaddressed and your problems will continue.
+There are free resources to help you monitor your SPF record, plus Validity provides this data in its Everest platform.